Vyral/john-quinn/_posts/2024-06-26-how-to-get-your-house-ready-for-sale.md

 Consider investing in a new mailbox and doormat to refresh your entrance area.
 Clean windows inside and out, mow the lawn, and give the entire yard a thorough cleanup to make it sparkle.
 Lastly, adding a decorative wreath on your front door can create a warm, inviting feel for potential buyers.

-With these straightforward enhancements, your home won’t just attract more buyers—it’ll likely sell faster too.
+With these straightforward enhancements, your home won’t just attract more buyers—it’ll likely sell faster, too.
 If you have any questions about the home selling process or need further advice on preparing your property, please don't hesitate to call or email me today.